 Our \$260 million 7% senior notes due 2014 ("Senior Notes") are guaranteed jointly and severally, fully and unconditionally by all of our wholly-owned subsidiaries.
-We are the issuer and non-guarantor of the Senior Notes and, aside from the assets or operations of our subsidiaries; we do not have any significant assets or operations.
+We are the issuer and non-guarantor of the Senior Notes and, aside from the assets or operations of our subsidiaries, we do not have any significant assets or operations.
 Pursuant to the terms of the indenture governing the Senior Notes, we will not and will not permit any of our subsidiary guarantors to cause or otherwise effect any consensual encumbrance or restriction with respect to the payment of any dividend or the making of any distributions on any capital stock, to pay indebtedness owed to us or any subsidiary guarantor, to make loans of advances to us or any of our subsidiary guarantors, or transfer its property or assets to us or any of our subsidiary guarantors other than in certain limited exceptions.

-NOTE 8 - LITIGATION
+NOTE 9 - LITIGATION

 We are subject to various legal proceedings, claims and other actions arising out of the normal course of business.
-While any legal proceeding or claim has an element of uncertainty, management believes that the outcome of each lawsuit claim or legal proceeding that is pending or threatened, or all of them combined, will not have a material adverse effect on our consolidated financial position or results of operations.
+While any legal proceeding or claim has an element of uncertainty, management believes that the outcome of each lawsuit, claim or legal proceeding that is pending or threatened, or all of them combined, will not have a material adverse effect on our consolidated financial position or results of operations.

 We and several of our wholly-owned subsidiaries have been named as defendants in professional liability claims related to our former owned and operated facilities.
 Other third-party managers responsible for the day-to-day operations of these facilities have also been named as defendants in these claims.
 In these suits, patients of certain previously owned and operated facilities have alleged significant damages, including punitive damages against the defendants.
 The majority of these lawsuits representing the most significant amount of exposure were settled in 2004.
-There currently is one lawsuit pending that is in the discovery stage and we are unable to predict the likely outcome of this lawsuit at this time.
+There currently is one lawsuit pending that is in the discovery stage, and we are unable to predict the likely outcome of this lawsuit at this time.

-NOTE 9 - DISCONTINUED OPERATIONS
+NOTE 10 - DISCONTINUED OPERATIONS

-The implementation of SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, as of January 1, 2002, requires the presentation of the net operating results of facilities sold during 2005 as income from discontinued operations for all periods presented.
-We incurred a net loss from discontinued operations of \$24 thousand in the accompanying consolidated statements of operations.
+SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, requires the presentation of the net operating results of facilities sold during 2005 as income from discontinued operations for all periods presented.
+We incurred a net loss from discontinued operations of approximately \$3.5 million and \$2.9 million for the three-and six-month periods ended June 30, 2005, respectively, in the accompanying consolidated statements of operations.

-The following table summarizes the results of operations of facilities sold during the three months ended March 31, 2005 and 2004, respectively.
+The following table summarizes the results of operations of facilities sold during the three and six months ended June 30, 2005 and 2004, respectively.